Caesium: Health and safety hazards

 Nonradioactive caesium compounds are only mildly toxic, and nonradioactive caesium is not a significant environmental hazard.
 Because biochemical processes can confuse and substitute caesium with potassium, excess caesium can lead to hypokalemia, arrhythmia, and acute cardiac arrest, but such amounts would not ordinarily be encountered in natural sources.

-The median lethal dose (LD50) for caesium chloride in mice is 2.3 g per kilogram, which is comparable to the LD50 values of potassium chloride and sodium chloride.
+The median lethal dose (LD50) for caesium chloride in mice is 2.3 g/kg, which is comparable to the LD50 values of potassium chloride and sodium chloride.
 The principal use of nonradioactive caesium is as caesium formate in petroleum drilling fluids because it is much less toxic than alternatives, though it is more costly.

-Caesium metal is one of the most reactive elements and is highly explosive in the presence of water.
+Elemental caesium is one of the most reactive elements and is highly explosive in the presence of water.
 The hydrogen gas produced by the reaction is heated by the thermal energy released at the same time, causing ignition and a violent explosion.
 This can occur with other alkali metals, but caesium is so potent that this explosive reaction can be triggered even by cold water.

 It is highly pyrophoric: the autoignition temperature of caesium is −116 C, and it ignites explosively in air to form caesium hydroxide and various oxides.
 Caesium hydroxide is a very strong base, and will rapidly corrode glass.

 The isotopes 134 and 137 are present in the biosphere in small amounts from human activities, differing by location.
 Radiocaesium does not accumulate in the body as readily as other fission products (such as radioiodine and radiostrontium).
 About 10% of absorbed radiocaesium washes out of the body relatively quickly in sweat and urine.
 The remaining 90% has a biological half-life between 50 and 150 days.
 Radiocaesium follows potassium and tends to accumulate in plant tissues, including fruits and vegetables.
 Plants vary widely in the absorption of caesium, sometimes displaying great resistance to it.
 It is also well-documented that mushrooms from contaminated forests accumulate radiocaesium (caesium-137) in the fungal sporocarps.
 Accumulation of caesium-137 in lakes has been a great concern after the Chernobyl disaster.
 Experiments with dogs showed that a single dose of 3.8 millicuries (140 MBq, 4.1 μg of caesium-137) per kilogram is lethal within three weeks; smaller amounts may cause infertility and cancer.
 The International Atomic Energy Agency and other sources have warned that radioactive materials, such as caesium-137, could be used in radiological dispersion devices, or "dirty bombs".